 (b) At least annually, the certification holder must review, evaluate, and update the quality assurance and improvement plan.
 The review must: (1) include documentation of the actions that the certification holder will take as a result of information obtained from monitoring activities in the plan; and (2) establish goals for improved service delivery to clients for the next year.

 (a) The applicant for certification must submit any documents that the commissioner requires on forms approved by the commissioner.
+Upon implementation of the provider licensing and reporting hub, applicants must use the hub in the manner prescribed by the commissioner.

 (b) Upon submitting an application for certification, an applicant must pay the application fee required by section 245A.10, subdivision 3.